kvalle/schmansible/bloggpost/choosing-a-framework.md

 # Choosing a provisioning framework

-Okay, so you have decided that your infrastructure needs automatic provisioning.
+So, you have decided that your infrastructure needs automatic provisioning.
 But which framework should you go for?
-If you're new to the world of provisioning, it might be hard to know what to look for in a good framework.
+If you are new to the world of provisioning, it might be hard to know what to look for in a good framework.
 Here are some considerations you might want to make before you make your final decision.

+There are many good provisioning frameworks out there.
+Among the most mature ones at the moment are [Chef](https://www.chef.io/chef), [Ansible](http://www.ansible.com), [Salt](http://docs.saltstack.com/en/latest/), and [Puppet](http://puppetlabs.com).
+And there might very well be others worth considering too.
+So, how do you differentiate between them?

-## The options
+## Two aspects

-First out, just to give you a bit of an overview, here are the main contestants.
-There are probably other good ones out there, but these seems to be the most mature ones at the moment.

-- [Chef](https://www.chef.io/chef): *TODO: kort beskrivelse av Chef*
-- [Ansible](http://www.ansible.com): *TODO: kort beskrivelse av Ansible*
-- [Salt](http://docs.saltstack.com/en/latest/): *TODO: kort beskrivelse av Salt*
-- [Puppet](http://puppetlabs.com) is, with its 10 year history, the oldest and most mature of the frameworks.
+As we see it, there are two main aspects to consider when evaluating a provisioning framework.

+> Bilde av to-delingen her.

+First we have the part you interact with directly, the DSL.
+And secondly there is the tool itself, the part which converts what you have described using the DSL into actual infrastructure on your servers.

+Lets start by considering the latter.

-## Which model is right for you?
+## The model

-The first thing you'll want to consider is how you want to set up your provisioning infrastructure.
-Different models suit different needs, and you should make sure you end up using a framework that facilitates yours.
+When considering the tool, we are actually considering which model is the right one.

-There are basically three different models: *pull*, *push via master*, and *masterless push*.
+There are basically three different models to choose between: *pull*, *push via master*, and *masterless push*.
+Your specific needs will determine which model is right for you, and in turn which framework you should consider using.

+### The pull model

 ![Diagram of pull model](choosing/models/pull.png)